kristinashen20/Bayesian-Final-Project/README.md

 | **change**                      |      Moderate | Medication changes = more complex or unstable cases   |

 ### (6) Interpretation and operational insights
-At a recall-optimized threshold (0.12), the model identifies over half of all true 30-day readmissions, though at the cost of lower precision (increased false positives).
+Class weighting with scale_pos_weight is essential for rare event detection.

-This makes XGBoost suitable as a frontline risk flagger or screening tool, with follow-up by clinicians to review flagged cases.
+At a recall-optimized threshold, the model can identify almost 60% of all true 30-day readmissions—a major improvement over default settings.

-Discharge destination and prior utilization status are consistently the highest-leverage features for hospital intervention.
+This enhances the model’s value as a frontline readmission risk screener, supporting targeted intervention and follow-up.

-Performance is in line with published literature benchmarks for this outcome.
+Feature importance and top risk drivers remain consistent: prior utilization, discharge disposition, and therapy changes.

 ---